Landrover Discovery 3.0 Td V6 Swift Challenger SE 580

 Weight

 The motor preformance of the Landrover is in general very good.
-And also the weight of the Swift with a User Payload (156 kg in the caravan and 200 kg in the car including passengers), is very good.
+And also the weight of the Swift with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is very good.

 Flat roads